jiminny/join-the-team/frontend-task.md

 ## Requirements

-1. Consume the API to read the waveform data.
+1. Fetch the JSON from the [API](https://rawgit.com/jiminny/join-the-team/master/assets/wavedata.json) via XHR to read the waveform data.

 2. For each channel, output a waveform visualization in different colours.
 Silent gaps should be transparent.